danluke2/software_defined_customization/NCO/_README.md

 - Construct: Prepares the environment for deploying customization modules, ensuring all prerequisites are met.
 - Deploy: Manages the deployment of modules across the network, ensuring modules are correctly installed and activated.
 - Monitor: Oversees the operation of deployed modules, ensuring their performance and functionality meet network requirements.
-- Secure: Implements security measures to protect the customization process and deployed modules from unauthorized access and threats.
+- Security: Implements security measures to protect the customization process and deployed modules from unauthorized access and threats.
-- Log: Provides comprehensive logging capabilities to monitor and debug the customization framework's operations.
+- Logging: Provides comprehensive logging capabilities to monitor and debug the customization framework's operations.

 Scripts and Test Cases: